 Related: Most Scenic Drives Right Near Denver

-Buena Vista, pronounced “bew-na-vis-ta” is an adventure town worth several days.
-However, it’s still a worthy day trip from Denver.
-With an assortment of activities from hiking a famous Colorado 14er to making your way down Brown’s Canyon on a white water rafting trip, there’s something for every outdoor adventurer in Colorado’s favorite mountain town.
+Buena Vista, pronounced “bew-na-vis-ta,” is an adventure town worth taking several days to explore.
+But even if you don’t have much time, it’s still a worthy day trip from Denver.
+With an assortment of activities from hiking a famous Colorado 14er to making your way down Brown’s Canyon on a white water rafting trip, there’s something for every outdoor adventurer in one of Colorado’s favorite mountain towns.

 What to do in Buena Vista: Hike one of Colorado’s 14er’s, go white water rafting, backpack the famous Colorado Trail, go brewery hopping, take a dip in one of Colorado’s best hot springs, visit the splash park, go hunting (fall season)